 The Centre Committee reserves the right to modify or cancel a program to suit the weather of the day.

 If a program is cancelled due to rain, extreme heat or any other extreme weather condition, a message will be posted on the CLAC Facebook page.

 Centre Championships are held on the last day of the season.

-Athletes from Under 6 to Under 16 who have met eligibility criteria can compete in Centre Championships.
+Athletes from Under 6 to Under 16 who have met eligibility criteria (parents have performed a minimum number of duties and athletes have attended a minimum number of meets) can compete in Centre Championships.
 Medals are awarded to the first three place getters for each event.
-For further details regarding Centre Championships (including eligibility criteria) please refer to the handbook.
+Details of the Championship Day will be published on the CLAC Facebook page.